Light field: Fourier slice photography

 One way to reduce the complexity of computation is to adopt the concept of Fourier slice theorem: The photography operator $\mathcal{P}_{\alpha}\left[\cdot\right]$ can be viewed as a shear followed by projection.
 The result should be proportional to a dilated 2-D slice of the 4-D Fourier transform of a light field.
 More precisely, a refocused image can be generated from the 4-D Fourier spectrum of a light field by extracting a 2-D slice, applying an inverse 2-D transform, and scaling.
 The asymptotic complexity of the algorithm is $O(N^2 \operatorname{log}N)$.

 Discrete focal stack transform

 Another way to efficiently compute 2-D photographs is to adopt discrete focal stack transform (DFST).
 DFST is designed to generate a collection of refocused 2-D photographs, or so-called Focal Stack.
-This method can be implemeted by fast fractional fourier transform (FrFT).
+This method can be implemented by fast fractional fourier transform (FrFT).